-- Pigs globally 45% free from tail docking (breakdown by geography below) - UK Organic/free range pigs 100% free from tail docking - UK Pigs (outdoor bred, indoor reared) 31% free from tail docking - Continental Pigs 45% free from tail docking - Pigs globally, 84% free from castration (breakdown by geography below) - UK Pigs 100% free from castration - Continental Pigs 27% free from castration.
-Our supplier is researching

-Improvac in Italy and Spain but using pain relief for this procedure (Tri Solfren pain relief research also continues).
+- Pigs globally 15% free from tail docking (breakdown by geography below) - UK Organic/free range pigs 100% free from tail docking - UK Pigs (outdoor bred, indoor reared) 0% free from tail docking - Continental Pigs 48% free from tail docking - Pigs globally, 78% free from castration (breakdown by geography below) - UK Pigs 100% free from castration - Continental Pigs 35% free from castration.
+Our supplier is researching Improvac in Italy and Spain but using pain relief for this procedure (Tri Solfren pain relief research also continues).
 In Spain, white pig boars are not castrated.
-Iberico pigs (black pigs) are currently castrated but Improvac trials are underway.

-- Pigs globally 91% free from teeth clipping (breakdown by geography below) - UK Pigs 100% free from teeth clipping - Continental Pigs 60% free from teeth clipping

-• Laying hens - 80% free from beak trimming (hot blade method is prohibited).
+Iberico pigs (black pigs) are currently castrated but Improvac trials are underway. - Pigs globally 87% free from teeth clipping (breakdown by geography below) - UK Pigs 100% free from teeth clipping - Continental Pigs 60% free from teeth clipping - Laying hens 91.9% free from beak trimming (hot blade method is prohibited).
 We have achieved our goal of 100% of our British Blacktail laying flocks being non trimmed.
-We are the only retailer in the UK who have achieved this.
-The remaining percentage is from our free-range egg supply chains used for ingredients.

-- Broiler chickens 100% free from beak trimming and toe clipping - Ducks, and geese and guinea fowl 100% free from mutilations - Turkeys overall, 1% free from beak trimming - Conventional Turkeys 0% free from beak trimming (hot knife method is prohibited) - Organic Turkeys 100% free from beak trimming - Farmed fish 100% free from fin clipping and all mutilations - Farmed warm water prawn broodstock Waitrose does not support the practice of eyestalk ablation in shrimp (prawn) broodstock reproduction and will ensure hatcheries supplying Waitrose farmed prawns phase out this practice by 2020 - UK Dairy calves (liquid milk pool) 5% of retained stock are free from disbudding - UK Dairy cows (liquid milk pool) 100% free from tethering and tail docking\ - UK Dairy cows 100% free from tethering and tail docking - Higher Welfare veal calves 100% free from disbudding - Venison 100% free from mutilation (though de-antlered when out of velvet for safe handling and transport, which is a legal requirement) - Beef cattle 98% free from dehorning; 80% free from disbudding;

-- Beef Cattle 100% free from hot iron branding - Beef Cattle (males) 0% free from castration - Goats 0% free from disbudding; 100% free from castration, dehorning and (tail)
+We are the only retailer in the UK to have achieved this.
+The remaining percentage is from our free-range egg supply chains used for ingredients. - Broiler chickens 100% free from beak trimming and toe clipping - Ducks, and geese and guinea fowl 100% free from mutilations - Turkeys overall, 1% free from beak trimming - Conventional Turkeys 0% free from beak trimming (using infrared technology). - Organic Turkeys 100% free from beak trimming - Farmed fish 100% free from fin clipping and all mutilations - Higher Welfare veal calves 100% free from disbudding - Venison 100% free from mutilation (though de-antlered when out of velvet for safe handling and transport, which is a legal requirement) - Beef cattle 98% free from dehorning; 80% free from disbudding; - Beef Cattle 100% free from hot iron branding - Beef Cattle (males) 0% free from castration - Goats 0% free from disbudding; 100% free from castration, dehorning and (tail) docking - Lamb 2.5% free from tail docking - UK lamb 3% free from tail docking - NZ lamb 0% free from tail docking - Lamb 48% free from castration

-docking

-- Lamb 1% free from tail docking

-- UK lamb 2% free from tail docking

-- NZ lamb 0% free from tail docking

-- Lamb 27% free from castration

-- UK lamb 30% free from castration
+- UK lamb 58% free from castration

 - NZ lamb 0% free from castration

+- Global dairy supply chain 90% free from tail docking

-\ We do not permit tethering or tail docking of cows within our UK milk pool supply chain.
-For the entirety of our global supply chain, we estimate that we can guarantee this for 95% of cows (the exceptions come from the difficulty of guaranteeing this for authentic continental cheese and continental butter).
+We do not permit tail docking of cows within our UK milk pool supply chain.
+This global figure is not yet 100% due to exceptions where we cannot yet guarantee this, including authentic continental cheese, yoghurt and butter).